 Typically, building these is unnecessary unless you wish to create something out of the ordinary.

-Platform as Service or PaaS is a popular method of managing complex business operations without having to purchase complete onsite systems.
+Platform as a Service, or PaaS is a popular method of managing complex business operations without having to purchase complete onsite systems.
 It can be a very appealing option for many businesses, particularly those on the smaller side.
 It makes for easy collaboration with remote teams.
-Due to its cloud-based nature, work can happen anywhere when anyone logs into the system.
+Due to its cloud-based nature, work can happen anywhere anyone logs into the system.

-Other advantages include eliminating the need to spend a lot of money on redundant hardware that may or may not work with all of your software.
+Other advantages include eliminating the need to spend much money on redundant hardware that may or may not work with all of your software.
 Within PaaS systems, hardware and software are pretty much always compatible.
 The vendor almost always handles the maintenance of this.

 There are, however, some drawbacks.
 It is possible to have problems with vendor lock-in.
-It is straightforward to become dependent on one platform without the ability to migrate to a different company easily.
+It is easy to end up dependent on one platform without the ability to migrate to a different company easily.
 Scalability can also be limited; sometimes, it’s not easy to expand.

 Maintaining expenses can also be a challenge.
-With hardware, there’s a fixed cost, and other than maintenance (or obsolescence), you don’t need to keep getting bills.
+With hardware, there’s a fixed cost; other than maintenance (or obsolescence), you don’t need to keep getting bills.
 Many PaaS vendors charge by usage.
 It is generally a good idea to look at this in terms of cost over time.

 It cannot be easy to decide whether or not to build or buy a software package.
 Generally, it is best to look at the nature of the question you want to answer or the problem you want to solve.
 Using the above criteria should help you make the right decisions or ask the right questions.

 However, the most significant factor almost always comes down to budget.
 In an ideal world, it would be great if we could build everything to specifications, but in reality, this is typically unfeasible for most businesses.
 If you are starting, it’s a good idea to purchase some simple solutions and move from there.